shantguedekelian/Trends-in-Recipes/README.md

 Root Mean Squared Error (RMSE) is used to compare performance, as it is sensitive to **large prediction errors**.
 A higher RMSE indicates the model is making larger mistakes, which would highlight if it’s systematically underperforming for one group.

+**Test Statistic:**

+I used the difference in RMSE between the is_chicken and is_beef recipe groups as the test statistic.

+**Result:**

+The resulting **p-value was 0.80**, which is well above the typical significance threshold of **α = 0.05**.
+This means that the observed difference in RMSE is likely due to **random chance**, and not statistically significant.

+Therefore, we **fail to reject the null hypothesis**.
+There is **no strong evidence** that the model performs differently for chicken vs. beef recipes, suggesting it may be fair with respect to these two categories.